 It's important to know who will be responsible for keeping each area of your intranet up-to-date.
-It's easy enough to add the information, but there's no point in adding it if you don't have a plan for keeping it up-to-date.
+It's easy enough to add the information, but there's no point in adding it if you don't have a plan for keeping it updated.